kuhe/cpp-Lehr/README.md

-### Learning Reference (GCC C++11)
+### Learning Reference (GCC C++17)

 ====

-#### The Poor Man's Computer Science Revue
+#### The Poor Man's Computer Science Review

-Starring lists, hashes, graphs, in the context of basic algorithms and data structures.
+lists, hashes, maps, graphs, in the context of algorithms and data structures, accompanied by `stdout` unit tests.

-Learner's implementations under the Lehr namespace.
+Learner's implementations under the `Lehr` namespace.

-As a bonus, a free beating courtesy of the C++ language, delivered using dangling pointers, segfaults, the mysterious const keyword, type deduction, templates and their meta-programming, and a convenient google search index called "any and all g++ error messages".
+For me, C++ is a difficult language and trying to learn it is like attacking Bruce Lee in a movie: you get a real beating, in this case delivered using dangling pointers, segfaults, the multi-talented `const` keyword, type deduction, templates and their meta-programming, and incredibly long g++ error messages.

 Issues: [https://github.com/kuhe/cpp-Lehr/issues](https://github.com/kuhe/cpp-Lehr/issues)

     Todo
         BRTRee, BST balancing
-        operator +/- for iterators

-    Cleanup
-        How do you use an arbitrary object as a Map key?
-What if it has no serialization method?
+        What's new in C++14?
+        What's new in C++17?

     Horizon
         see 23.2 Container Requirements, refactor to meet requirements